-- 4.1 Develop a concept master plan for the Central Pedestrian Spine connecting key destinations located in the northern and southern areas of the Centre. - 4.2 Develop a concept master plan for the Hamilton Place/Train Station Forecourt Concept. - 4.3 Develop a concept master plan for the Winbourne Plaza expansion project. - 4.4 Develop a streetscape master plan for Stephensons Road guided by the Movement and Place Framework in collaboration with Vic Roads. - 4.5 Develop a streetscape style guide to provide guidance on the direction for future streetscaping upgrades and new works in the Centre, outlining preferred treatments and materials palettes. - 4.6 Investigate how Wadham Parade can support greater activation of the existing shops and nearby community uses. - 4.7 Work with VicTrack to upgrade the pedestrian underpass at the Train Station, with consideration of how the underpass can integrate into the new Station Forecourt/ Hamilton Place public space and the Miller Crescent precinct, and develop a master plan for improvements to the public realm and car park on the northern side of the station on Miller Crescent. - 4.8 Develop a Placemaking Strategy to provide a set of placemaking principles to guide and underpin future public realm improvements.
+- 4.1 Develop a concept master plan for the Central Pedestrian Spine connecting key destinations located in the northern and southern areas of the Centre - 4.2 Develop a concept master plan for the Hamilton Place/Train Station Forecourt Concept. - 4.3 Develop a concept master plan for the Winbourne Plaza expansion project. - 4.4 Develop a streetscape master plan for Stephensons Road guided by the Movement and Place Framework in collaboration with Vic Roads. - 4.5 Develop a streetscape style guide to provide guidance on the direction for future streetscaping upgrades and new works in the Centre.
+The guide should address priority locations for more seating and streetscape elements (including appropriately located public toilets), water sensitive urban design techniques and a cohesive materials palettes. - 4.6 Develop a Placemaking Strategy to provide a set of placemaking principles to guide and underpin future public realm improvements. - 4.7 Investigate how Wadham Parade can support greater activation of the existing shops and nearby community uses. - 4.8 Work with VicTrack to upgrade the pedestrian underpass at the train station, with consideration of how the underpass can integrate into the new Station Forecourt/ Hamilton Place public space and the Miller Crescent precinct, and develop a master plan for improvements to the public realm and car park on the northern side of the station on Miller Crescent.

-Image 15.
+Image 14.
 Stephensons Road